daixtrose/cplusplus-primer/polymorphism/README.md

 Implicit instantiation of the function can take place if its **definition** is visible at the point of usage.

-In this example we use explicit instantiation to show the possibility to clearly separate the definition (implementation) of the generic function from its declaration.
+In this example, we use explicit instantiation to show the possibility to clearly separate the definition (implementation) of the generic function from its declaration.

 You can find the definition of `consume` in `src/consume_class_that_adheres_to_concept.ipp` which is then included into `src/consume_class_that_adheres_to_concept.cpp`.
 In the latter file we also place all explicit instantiations of `consume`: